Tejash11/Mukt/README.md

-Mukt is an Nasha Muskt Bharat Abhiyan App in the making.
+Mukt is a Nasha Muskt Bharat Abhiyan App in the making.